-- our institutional responsibilities for managing our devices, network, information and data securely have become more stringent and compliance is an issue for all of us
+- our institutional responsibilities for managing our devices, network, information and data securely, remain stringent and compliance is essential

 - in all sectors, the scale and sophistication of criminal and malicious cyber-activity is increasing

 What does this mean for me?

 We ask for your continued awareness, attention and support to keep the devices and data you use, secure.

 If you are using computers, laptops or other devices on the University network, and handling University data, you need to make sure they are secured against malware, hackers and accidental loss or theft.

 It is University policy to ensure that all devices on the University network meet a basic, minimum security specification.

 Use these ten pointers to help protect yourself and our University.
 They are ‘good-practice’ guidelines for all computer users – please follow them as much as you can and share them with others.

 Don’t think it will never happen to you.
 Everyone is at risk.
 Cyber attacks can be difficult to spot, so don't hesitate to ask for further guidance or support when something feels suspicious or unusual.
 And if something does go wrong – report it and get help fast from the ITS Helpdesk.

 Turn on automatic software updates to ensure you are running the latest versions.
 Regularly connect to the campus VPN to get security updates and sync your files.